2023 Best Mental & Social Health Services Bachelor's Degree Trade Schools in the Middle Atlantic Region

 Read full report on Mental & Social Health Services at The College at Brockport

-Lackawanna College landed the #8 spot in the 2023 rankings for the best bachelor’s degree mental & social health services programs.
-Located in the small city of Scranton, Lackawanna College is a private not-for-profit college with a small student population.
+Lackawanna College ranked #8 on this year’s Best Mental & Social Health Services Bachelor’s Degree Trade Schools in the Middle Atlantic Region list.
+Located in the small city of Scranton, Lackawanna College is a private not-for-profit school with a small student population.

 On average, mental health services graduates from Lackawanna College take out $35,258 in student loans while working on their Bachelor's Degree.